 So, if you’re headed on a lengthy road trip, stop every two hours!
 Use this time to feed, change, and snuggle the baby.
 And take a quick walk around the rest stop so everyone’s ready to go again.
 Yes, even if baby is asleep as you roll into that parking lot.
 Everyone will appreciate the break!

 When you’re spending your day closer to home, you still need to be mindful of baby’s car seat time!
 We know how easy it is to lose track when you’re rushing from school drop-off to the grocery store to the doctor’s office on a busy day.
 If you’re running a quick errand, sure, the convenience of the infant car seat might win out.
-But offer intentional breaks in between those shorter drives too, and avoid leaving baby in their car seat during outings that will take more time.
+But offer intentional breaks in between those shorter drives too, and avoid leaving baby in car seat for long outings that will take more time.

 Don’t be fooled by unregulated car seat “sleep tools.”